-Students must also complete the professional studies component of teacher licensure at the K-12 level, listed on page 105 of the catalog.
+Theatre Studies majors pursuing teacher licensure must complete the professional studies component of teacher licensure at the K-12 level, listed on page 102 of the catalog.

-WILDERNESS LEADERSHIP & EXPERIENTIAL EDUCATION
+WILDERNESS LEADERSHIP AND EXPERIENTIAL EDUCATION

 The Wilderness Leadership and Experiential Education program delivers an innovative, intensive and experiential curriculum.
 The mission of the program is to promote the development of strong leaders and teachers capable of effectively managing a variety of outdoor experiences for a wide range of audiences in various and dynamic environments.
 The program is grounded in the theory and principles of leadership and experiential education and is rich with opportunity for application.
 Embedded within a liberal arts educational community, the program embraces the many opportunities to enrich each student's experience through interdisciplinary study.
 It fosters in each student qualities of responsibility and independent thought, respect for others, the spirit of collaboration, awareness of our environmental and cultural connections, and a commitment to life-long service and learning.